Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect

-\emph{Theoretical model.}---Consider a nonlinear Hatano-Nelson model as depicted in Fig.~\ref{fig1}(a), which generically describes an array of coupled resonators with linear reciprocal couplings and nonlinear nonreciprocal couplings.
-The corresponding Hamiltonian is
+\textbf{Results}\\ \textit{Nonlinear Hatano-Nelson model.} Consider a {classical} nonlinear Hatano-Nelson model as depicted in Fig.~\ref{fig1}a, which generically describes an array of {$N$ coupled photonic resonators} with linear reciprocal couplings and nonlinear nonreciprocal couplings. {The system is governed by the coupled-mode equations:} {